-In addition to supporting AUDITCON in auditing volumes and containers, NetWare® servers also maintain and protect "external audit trails" that contain client audit records and client audit history.
+In addition to supporting AUDITCON in auditing volumes and containers, NetWare[®] servers also maintain and protect external audit trails that contain client audit records and client audit history.

-For an explanation of these external audit trails, see "Concepts of NetWare Auditing" on page 1.
+For an explanation of these external audit trails, see "Concepts of NetWare Auditing" on page 13.

-Figure 1-4, Figure 1-5, and Figure 1-6 show the client-server interactions for configuring external audit trails, appending audit records, and reviewing collected audit data.
+Figure 4 on page 20, Figure 5 on page 21, and Figure 6 on page 22 show the client-server interactions for configuring external audit trails, appending audit records, and reviewing collected audit data.
 Each client workstation that uses the server's external audit trail must have its own workstation-based audit management tool to configure and manipulate the external audit trail.

-AUDITCON can manage external audit trails, but cannot generate reports or view the events stored in those audit trails (except for audit history events).
+WARNING: AUDITCON can manage external audit trails, but cannot generate reports or view the events stored in those audit trails (except for audit history events).
 There is no standard with respect to the events that are audited by the workstations or the formats of those audit records.